OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-41.md

 Joseph stored up huge quantities of grain, like the sand of the sea; it was so much that he stopped measuring it because it was beyond measure.

 ## Genesis 41:50
-Before the years of famine came, two sons were born to Joseph by Asenath, daughter of Potiphera, priest of On.
+Before the years of famine arrived, Joseph had two sons with Asenath, daughter of Potiphera, priest of On.

 ## Genesis 41:51
 Joseph named his firstborn Manasseh and said, “It is because God has made me forget all my hardship and all my father’s household.”